Wantook/MVVM/README.md

 ### Problem

-* Fix the UI more
+* Fix the UI more.
+Will add settings to change background theme
-* Add and Delete works.
-But will only show on the UI once I pressed the Add button again.

 ### Demo